MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/RemoteDependencyData.md

 1. **name** : string

     Name of the command initiated with this dependency call.
 Low cardinality value.
-Example are stored procedure name, url path template.
+Examples are stored procedure name and URL path template.

     Max length: 1024